 C.B.
 Macdonald became America’s first golf course architect (and also coined the term) when he designed the historic Chicago Golf Club.
-He was also an excellent player, winning the first-ever U.S. Amateur.
+He was also an excellent player, winning the first ever U.S. Amateur.
 Macdonald grew up in Chicago before attending St. Andrews University where he picked up golf, learning the game and its intricacies from Old Tom Morris, a great player and legendary course designer.
 Upon his return from school, he convinced his colleagues to pick up golf, at which point he founded Chicago Golf Club in 1892.
 The course was originally a 9-hole course in Downers Grove, Illinois but later moved to Wheaton to accommodate an 18-hole design in 1893.
 This move made it the first 18 hole golf course in America.
-Macdonald designed the course mimicking his favorite features of the courses he had played away at school.
+Macdonald designed the course mimicking his favorite features of the courses he had played while away at school.

 To create the perfect course, Macdonald captured design features from the greatest holes in the British Isles and replicated them in one course.
 The project took years during which he scouted out the perfect land and made countless trips to Europe to study and identify the strengths and weaknesses of the best holes abroad.

 At National Golf Links, Macdonald met his protege, Seth Raynor, a civil engineer who he hired to survey the land.
 From that point on, Macdonald and Raynor built one of the best partnerships in golf history, co-designing many of America’s greatest courses.